 Geniuses will run diagnostics on your device and should be able to pinpoint the problem in a matter of minutes.

-If you think dropping back to the iOS 9 or an early version of the iOS 10 update might improve your device’s performance, you can try that as well.
+If you think dropping back to an older version of the iOS 10 update might improve your device’s performance, you can try that as well.

 Apple is no longer signing off on its iOS 9.3.5/iOS 10.0.1 updates which means you can no longer take advantage of a loophole and drop back down to one of those.

 You can, however, drop down to the iOS 10.0.2 or iOS 10.0.3 update if you wish.
 Of course, there’s no guarantee this will fix your issue so you’ll want to be sure before you make the move.

 Apple will likely close up these two downgrade options before the end of the year so you’ll want to move quickly.